-Forza Horizon 4 hands-on -- Do seasons change everything, after all? | VentureBeat
+Forza Horizon 4 hands-on — Do seasons change everything, after all?

 “Seasons change everything!” insisted Fulton, who was circus ringmaster talking about the dynamic seasons in the game.
 I thought it was a comical celebration of something that — as I’ve experience, collectively, for the whole industry — seemed like just one more small nuanced improvement in a game.
 And these games have become so good that it’s hard to top last year’s title.
 Of course, when you’ve got 10 million players like Forza does, you have to try.

 And now I’ve played the beginning of Forza Horizon 4 at a preview event, and I have to say that Fulton wasn’t so far off the mark.
 The game comes out on October 2 on the Xbox One and the Windows PC.
 And the graphics look great, from the water spots on the windshield to the leaves falling from the trees.
-(You may remember that Microsoft’s event surprised us with faux leaves falling from the ceiling in a cavernous theater).
+(You may remember that Microsoft’s event surprised us with faux leaves falling from the ceiling in a cavernous theater.)
 It’s fun to swerve and sway in the mud, as you try to get back onto the roadway and get ready for the next big turn.

 The game introduces full seasonal changes and dynamic weather.
 In an accelerated sequence, with a full three months in-game equal to one week in real life, the seasons change in Forza Horizon 4.
-There are day and night cycles, and dynamic weather.
+You’ll see day and night cycles and dynamic weather.
 That means that the weather can change in the middle of your race.
 You’ll be able to race over the same tracks and roadways in summer, fall, winter, and spring.

 In summer, you’ll be able to go around a turn at full speed.
 In the fall, your tires may slip on a pile of leaves.
 In the winter, you might hit a snow bank.
 And in spring, you might find yourself facing deep puddles and a sudden rainstorm.